EasyFinancialModels

 How to Calculate Terminal Value in a DCF (Gordon Growth & Exit Multiple)

-How to calculate terminal value in a DCF using the Gordon-Growth model and the exit-multiple method, why it dominates the valuation, and how to keep it realistic.
+How to calculate terminal value in a DCF using the Gordon-Growth and exit-multiple methods, why it dominates valuation, and how to keep it realistic.

 Terminal value captures a company's worth beyond the explicit forecast period of a DCF — the cash flows that continue after your last modelled year.
 Because a business is assumed to operate indefinitely, terminal value often represents 50% to 75% of total enterprise value, which makes it the single most important — and most abused — number in a DCF.
 There are two standard ways to calculate it: the Gordon-Growth (perpetuity) method and the exit-multiple method.